co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 `reset` will restart your shell and terminal and make it behave as if you just opened it for the first time.

-`sleep` is an especially cool command, it can be used in conjunction with `&&` to essentially but a command on a countdown, for example, running this command will tell your system to way 1600 seconds before running the next command in the sequence:
+`sleep` is an especially cool command, it can be used in conjunction with `&&` to essentially but a command on a countdown, for example, running this command will tell your system to wait 1600 seconds before running the next command in the sequence:
 ```sh
 sleep 1600 && clear
 ```
-**And make sure you are acquainted with these 2 files, both are located in your home directory:** First, `.bash_history`, which contains the last 2000 commands you ran using bash, allowing you to identify the ones you want easily.
+**Lastly, make sure that you are acquainted with these 2 files, both are located in your home directory:** First, `.bash_history`, which contains the last 2000 commands you ran using bash, allowing you to identify the ones you want easily.
 Second, `.bashrc`, this is your bash configuration file, which can be used to make many different changes to your shell.

+---

 ## File Management In The Command Line
 You can use the `pwd` command to display what directory you are currently in, this is useful as a beginner to get a better feel of where you are in your system.